-The School Quality Reports are organized around the Framework for Great Schools, which includes six elements-Rigorous Instruction, Collaborative Teachers, Supportive Environment, Effective School Leadership, Strong Family-Community Ties, and Trust-that drive student achievement and school improvement.
+The School Quality Reports include six elements-Rigorous Instruction, Collaborative Teachers, Supportive Environment, Effective School Leadership, Strong Family-Community Ties, and Trust-that drive student achievement and school improvement.

 The School Quality Reports do not include an overall grade or rating.
-Instead, they share information on the six Framework elements and on Student Achievement.
+Instead, they share information on each of these elements and on Student Achievement.